JanX2/ShortcutRecorder/README.md

 Paid Support
 ------------
-If functional you need is missing but you're ready to pay for it, feel free to contact me.
+If functionality you need is missing, but you're ready to pay for it, feel free to contact me.
 If not, create an issue anyway, I'll take a look as soon as I can.